NREL/MAGMA/readme.md

 	+ Regions to exclude from plots
 21. Interfaces.for.Flows
 	+ Specific interfaces to show flow data for
+	+ If all interfaces are desired, list 'ALL' as only entry

 ## Required PLEXOS outputs